Exact Simulation of Max-Infinitely Divisible Processes: Exact Simulation

-With the Metropolis--Hastings (MH) method in Step~2 of the above algorithm in \S\ref{sec:gaussian-scale-mixture-simulation}, we use the following symmetric random walk proposal:
+With the Metropolis--Hastings (MH) method in Step~1 of the above algorithm in \S\ref{sec:gaussian-scale-mixture-simulation}, we use the following symmetric random walk proposal {on a logarithmic scale}:

-where $\sigma^2$ is the proposal variance and has to be tuned, and the initial value $R_i^{0}$ is either fixed by the user or drawn from some distribution that we can easily simulated from.
-MH is approximate (thus not exact) when the distribution of the initial value is different from the target distribution (which is always the case in practice), but its error becomes negligible when a sufficient number of iterations are performed.
-Here, the MH algorithm is performed on a single variable $R_i$ at a time, so each Markov chain Monte Carlo (MCMC) chain mixes well and converges very quickly to its stationary distribution, while iterations are of very small computational cost.
+where $\sigma^2$ is the proposal variance and has to be tuned {to achieve good mixing}, and the initial value {$\tilde R_z^{0}$} is either fixed by the user or drawn from some distribution that we can easily simulate from.
+MH is {usually} approximate (thus not exact) when the distribution of the initial value is different from the target distribution (which is always the case in practice), but its error becomes negligible when a sufficient number of iterations are performed.
+Here, the MH algorithm is performed on a single variable {$\tilde R_z$} at a time, so each Markov chain Monte Carlo (MCMC) chain {involved in Algorithm~\ref{algo}} mixes well and converges very quickly to its stationary distribution, while iterations are of very small computational cost.
 Our experience shows that very few iterations are in fact needed in practice to get accurate results.
-We therefore regard Algorithm~\ref{algo} combined with MH for simulating $R_i\mid R_iW_i(\bm s_0)=z$ as a general ``quasi-exact'' simulation method.
+We therefore regard Algorithm~\ref{algo} combined with MH for simulating {$\tilde R_z$} as a general ``quasi-exact'' simulation method. {\citet{Propp.Wilson:1996} further showed how to perform exact MCMC-based sampling by coupling Markov chains, but for simplicity, we shall here only consider the standard MCMC procedure outlined above, since it is easy to implement and already able to deliver very accurate simulation samples.}